greg-raven/Uncommon-Sense/_posts/2010-01-25-power-is-not-alluring.md

 ---
-title: 'Power is not alluring'
+title: "Power is not alluring"
 layout: post
 categories:
 - individualism